-‘Everyone has a pelvic floor,’ says Samira, which is one of the elements that makes this field so interesting to her.
-There’s so much research being done, which means there’s the potential to learn new things every day about how to treat patients of every age and gender experiencing anything from incontinence to sexual dysfunction to postpartum complications.
+‘I love research, and pelvic floor physical therapy is a relatively new field,’ says Samira, which is one of the elements that makes this field so interesting to her.
+“There is so much research being done, which means there is the potential to learn new things every day about how to treat patients of every age and gender experiencing anything from incontinence to sexual dysfunction to postpartum complications.”

-Samira loves working to solve problems her patients thought they’d have to just live with forever.
+Samira loves working to solve problems her patients thought they would have to live with forever.
 She uses a mind-body approach and often incorporates other types of movement and exercise into her treatment plans.

 Forming a partnership with each patient is really important to Samira.
-On paper, two people may have the same condition, but their stories could be wildly different.
+On paper, two people may have the same condition, but their treatment could be different.
 She has learned to actively listen and guide them towards their personal goals.

 With each of her patient relationships, Samira endeavors to give tools that are essential for patients to continue their own healing once they leave the clinic – they need to be empowered to keep making improvements every day.

 - Harvard University Extension School, Graduate Certificate, Management